trinodb/docker-images/README.md

 the repository.
 The build system handles this largely the same way it handles figuring out what the correct dependency order is for building the images, described below.

-Build args with a default value are not handled at present.
-Feel free to add that functionality in `bin/flag.sh` if needed.

 ## How the build system works.